drzel/vim-line-no-indicator/README.md

 ## Why?

-I have line numbers displayed when editing code, so I already know what line number I'm on.
+I have line numbers displayed (`set number`) when editing code, so I already know what line number I'm on.
 I just need something to show me roughly how far through the document I am, without taking up 4+ characters in my statusline.

 ## Installation